koutianqi/koutianqi.github.io/pages/research.markdown

 This page is only periodically updated

 ## Selected work in progress
- - "Charting the Path for New Accountability: Gap and Challenges in Designing for the Implementation of Social Claim Replicability".
+ - "Charting the Path for New Accountability: Gap and Challenges in Designing for the Implementation of Social Claim Replicability."
  - "What is AI Hype?
-A Relational Conception: Demonstration Using Four Machine Learning Based Policing Tools hype in AI-Based Policing Tools"
+A Relational Conception: Demonstration Using Four Machine Learning Based Policing Tools hype in AI-Based Policing Tools."

 ## Selected publications